Bigflo & Oli

-Bigflo et Oli is a French hip-hop duo from Toulouse.
+Bigflo et Oli (referred to as Bigflo & Oli) is a French hip hop duo from Toulouse.
 The duo is composed of two brothers, Florian "Bigflo" Ordoñez and Olivio "Oli" Ordoñez.
 Their debut album La Cour des grands was released in 2015 and received a gold record award in France less than four months after being released, then went platinum, making them the youngest French rappers to receive this award.

 Their second album, La Vraie Vie, came out on June 23, 2017.
 The album was certified gold record three weeks later, platinum record three months later, on September 18, 2017, double platinum record in early December 2017 and triple platinum record in March 2018 with over 300,000 sales.

 Their third album, La Vie de rêve, was released on November 23, 2018.
 It earned gold record status within 10 days of its release, then went platinum one month after its release.

 As of October 2019, they have sold over a million copies of their albums.